Proposed legislation would change how redistricting is done in South Carolina - South Carolina Radio Network

-Proposed legislation calls for a change in the way new political districts across South Carolina are drawn up.
+Proposed legislation introduced on Tuesday calls for a change in the way new political districts are drawn across South Carolina.

-Rep. Gilda Cobb-Hunter, D-Orangeburg, said at a press conference announcing the legislation Tuesday that it would take the process out of the hands of the state legislature.
-“It establishes a fourteen-member, citizens redistricting committee.
+State Rep. Gilda Cobb-Hunter, D-Orangeburg, said at a press conference Tuesday that it would take the process out of the hands of the state legislature.
+“It establishes a fourteen-member, citizens redistricting committee,” she said.
+“It as much as possible removes the General Assembly from the redistricting process.”

-“It as much as possible removes the General Assembly from the redistricting process,” Cobb-Hunter said.
+The committee would consist of two members — a Democrat and a Republican — from each of the state’s seven congressional districts.
+The proposal would allow any voter to apply to serve as one of the members.

-There would be two members, a Democrat and a Republican, from each of the state’s seven congressional districts.
-“It would be made up of representatives from each congressional district,” said Cobb-Hunter.
+Current state law requires the state House and Senate to vote on new districts after the U.S. Census each decade.
+Cobb-Hunter and other Democratic lawmakers insist the current process is designed to protect incumbents by allowing them to vote on their own districts.
+Dozens of lawmakers are not expected to face a candidate from the opposing party during this fall’s elections.

-The proposal would allow any voter to apply to serve as one of the 14 members of a citizens redistricting commission.
-One majority party voter and one member from the largest minority party from each of the seven congressional districts would be chosen at random, like a jury selection process.
+One majority party voter and one member from the largest minority party from each of the seven congressional districts would be chosen at random, similar to a jury selection process.

 A set of 14 alternates also would be selected.
 Finalists would be screened to avoid conflicts of interests and be prohibited from running for office or lobbying for a period of time.